I have always wondered what a visit to Vietnam would be like.

 5. Old Town Gate, Hanoi

-- Further Reading: Limited on time and wondering whether you should see Hanoi or HCMC?
-This post will help you decide.
-Also, find out that is the best time to visit Northern Vietnam here.
+- Further Reading: Find out what is the best time to visit Northern Vietnam here.

 Where to eat in Hanoi: